-By default, sound is reproduced by both speakers; however if you prefer, one of these speakers can be switched off, leaving either the microphone's speaker or the external speaker to reproduce sound.
+By default, sound is reproduced by both speakers; however if you prefer, one of these speakers can be switched off, leaving either the radio's internal speaker or the microphone's speaker to reproduce sound.

 To select which speakers are turned on, refer to the MENU / RADIO SETTINGS options.